larryv/githooks/.github/README.rst

 These are some `Git hooks`__ I use regularly.

 |pre-push-no-WIP|_
-    |Aborts git push|_ if any outgoing commit message contains a line
+    |Aborts git push|_ if any outgoing commit message begins with any of
-    beginning with any of the following strings (ignoring case):
+    the following strings (ignoring case):

     - ``(FIXUP)``, ``(NOCOMMIT)``, ``(REWORD)``, ``(SQUASH)``, or ``(WIP)``